tcharroh/album-alchemy/README.md

 Music reviews / music blogs are both fun to read and at times pretentious/snotty and nonsensical, see grandiloquence.
 We think it would be fun to create an interactive tool that produces equally nonsensical reviews about user-entered fictional albums.

-Using [OpenAI's GPT-3](https://openai.com/blog/chatgpt) and prompt engineering with the help of [this dataset](https://components.one/datasets/pitchfork-reviews-dataset) created by Andrew Thompson we were able to generate [Pitchfork](https://pitchfork.com/reviews/albums/)-style album reviews for a band name of your choosing.
+Using [OpenAI's GPT-3](https://openai.com/blog/chatgpt) and prompt engineering with the help of [a dataset](https://components.one/datasets/pitchfork-reviews-dataset) created by Andrew Thompson we were able to generate [Pitchfork](https://pitchfork.com/reviews/albums/)-style album reviews for a band name of your choosing.

-Our project was partly inspired by [this project](https://components.one/generators/pitchfork/) by Jules Becker at Components.
+Our project was partly inspired by [another project](https://components.one/generators/pitchfork/) by Jules Becker at Components.
 Their's is a fine-tuned GPT-2 model that generates text from a Pitchfork database.
 We sought to improve on this idea by:
    1. Offering end-users the option of choosing their own band name and personalizing the review to that band
    2. Using prompt engineering instead of fine-tuning to produce stronger reviews
    3. Use GPT-3 instead of GPT-2